-The letter below is from Sen. Maria Cantwell to a Vote Hemp supporter in reply to a letter asking her to introduce a Senate version of the Industrial Hemp Farming Act of 2009.
+The letter below is from Sen. Maria Cantwell to a Vote Hemp supporter in reply to a letter asking her to support Sen. Ron Wyden's industrial hemp amendment to the Farm Bill.

 Sen. Maria Cantwell (D-WA)

 If you receive a reply from one of your elected representatives please email a copy of it to us at firstname.lastname@example.org.
 It will help with our lobbying efforts to know the contents of these letters.
 We will not publish your name or address and hold them in confidence.

 June 8, 2012